soverenio/docs/docs/administration/securing-agent.md

 Interceptors capture traffic by monitoring the virtual interfaces of the host.

-Each Interceptor pod contains two containers: the `rpcapd`, which handles the actual traffic capturing, and the `interceptor` itself, which processes the captured data.
+In each Interceptor pod, there are two containers: the `rpcapd`, which handles the actual traffic capturing, and the `interceptor` itself, which processes the captured data.

 To allow Interceptors to read from the host, both the `interceptor` and `rpcapd` containers need to run in privileged mode.
 Hence, they are assigned the following `securityContext`: